Beliavsky/Fortran-Tools/README.md

 [F77Ccompiler](https://github.com/sthfaceless/F77Ccompiler): compiler from Fortran 77 to C, by Danil

+[Fortran to C++ Conversion from Objexx](https://objexx.com/Fortran_to_Cpp.html): conversion process preserves the structure and syntax of the Fortran to retain the value of the existing documentation and developer knowledge.
+Another product [converts Fortran to Python](https://objexx.com/Fortran_to_Python.html) (C).

 [fortran2julia](https://github.com/algorithmx/fortran2julia): Python script to translate Fortran 90 to Julia, by algorithmx

 [fortran2julia](https://github.com/TomRottier/fortran2julia): parses to JSON by [fortran-parser](https://github.com/robinrottier/fortran-parser), after which parse.jl converts to JSON to Julia, by Tom Rottier.
 Requires dotnet runtime to be installed.